 Information concerning registered sex offenders as required under the California Penal Code Sections 290 can be obtained from the Salinas Police Department, Monterey County Sheriff's Office, and the King City Police Department.
-The information may also be obtained by visiting Megan's Law Sex offenders are required to register with the Campus Safety Department and with local law enforcement.
+The information may also be obtained by visiting Megan's Law Sex offenders are required to register with the Department of Campus Safety and with local law enforcement.